 The film's editing feels very sporadic, and at times it can become easy to lose sight of the plot, but it has an improvisational jazz quality to it that is kind of refreshing.
 Sure, it hits some sour notes every now and again, but it also gets locked into some nice, tight grooves as well.
 The most jarring aspect to Van Peebles' editing is the psychedelic effects that often streak across the screen in seemingly random and unmotivated moments.
 This can feel very sudden and illogical at first glance, but upon closer reflection, it helps to illustrate Sweetback's isolation and detachment from the world.
 Whether Van Peebles' experiments in editing and effects work for you or not, all his methodologies serve to visually reinforce the paranoid nightmare that Sweetback's life has become.

 Sweetback is not always easy to watch.
-Some of the sequences out stay their welcome, and a lot of it the film is a character running.
+Some of the sequences out stay their welcome, and a lot of the film is a character running.
 Due to some of the camera angles and edits, it can also be tough to ascertain exactly what's going on in some of the scenes.
 Some of the lengthy and dry sequences, however, are salvaged by some interesting (albeit very clumsy) camerawork and direction, and the film's upbeat soundtrack recorded by Earth, Wind & Fire (which you can learn more about in our 5 fun facts about Sweetback) gives it the right rhythm to groove to.

-Despite the film's age and amateurish craft, it's still a very important film, and one that I would highly recommend that everyone watch, especially now.
-Sweetback's message sadly resonates today, as the issues of the early 70s don't feel too different from today.
+Despite the film's age and amateurish craft, it's still a very important film, and one that I would highly recommend that everyone watch, especially given today’s political climate.
+Sweetback's message sadly resonates today, as the issues of the early 70s don't feel too different from those today.
 The end of the film teases that Sweetback will return to collect his dues.
 Now would be as a solid time as any for him to make his triumphant return.

 Rating: 4 burning cop cars outta 5.